-The purpose of this report is to provide the Board of Directors (the "Board") with an overview of process changes related to the administration of eligibility for Rent-Geared-to-Income ("RGI") Subsidy for Households who become Overhoused within TCHC.
+The purpose of this report is to provide the Tenant Services Committee ("TSC") with an overview of process changes related to the administration of eligibility for Rent-Geared-to-Income ("RGI") Subsidy for Households who become Overhoused within TCHC.
 This report also outlines the approach Management is proposing to take with respect to ensuring that all currently Overhoused households are right-sized in accordance with the rules set out in the Housing Services Act and the City of Toronto's (the "City") RGI Administration Manual.